Murder of Peggy Johnson

-Peggy Lynn Johnson (formerly known as Racine County Jane Doe), also known by the last name Schroeder, was an American woman whose body was discovered in 1999 in the town of Raymond, Racine County, Wisconsin.
+Peggy Lynn Johnson (formerly known as Racine County Jane Doe and by the alias Crystal Rae), also known by the last name Schroeder, was an American woman whose body was discovered in 1999 in the town of Raymond, Racine County, Wisconsin.
 She was 23 years old at the time of her death, which had occurred after enduring several weeks of extreme neglect and physical abuse.
 New developments in the case emerged after her body was exhumed on October 16, 2013, including isotope analysis.
 In November 2019, authorities announced that after two decades she was finally identified.
 Both the victim's and the murderer's name were released on November 8, 2019.
 In March 2022, Linda La Roche was convicted of her murder.
 In May 2022, she was sentenced to life in prison without the possibility of parole.
 Johnson's murder received national attention both preceding and following her identification.

 Discovery

-Johnson's body was discovered within the first rows of a cornfield on July 21, 1999, by a father and daughter walking their dogs.
-The location was along 92nd Street in Raymond, Wisconsin.
-Her death had occurred within one day prior to the discovery of her body.
+Johnson's body was discovered in the first rows of a cornfield on July 21, 1999, by a father and daughter walking their dogs along 92nd Street in Raymond, Wisconsin.
+Her death had occurred within one day before discovery of her body.
 Johnson's injuries were apparent and her right arm was bent "unnaturally" behind her.
-Because it had rained on the night her body was dumped, little evidence of the perpetrator was found, although she was placed at the scene about 12 hours before precipitation occurred.
-A witness stated the body had not been at the location the day before.
+Because it rained on the night her body was dumped, little evidence of the perpetrator was found, although she was placed at the scene about 12 hours before precipitation occurred.
+A witness stated the body was not at the location the day before.
 Based on marks on her body, she appeared to have been dragged 25 feet from the roadside.

-She wore a man's shirt, gray in color, with a floral design on the front.
-After contacting the shirt's manufacturer, it was learned that this type of shirt was first sold in 1984.
+She wore a gray man's shirt with a floral design on the front.
+The shirt's manufacturer divulged that this type of shirt was first sold in 1984.
 She was also wearing black sweatpants.
 No additional clothing was found, including footwear.